N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 # N5GEH Tutorial

 This is a tutorial of N5GEH project.
-This tutorial intended to provide a brief overview about how devices (sensors/actuators) can be connected to the FIWARE IoT platform.
+This tutorial is intended to provide a brief overview on how devices (sensors/actuators) can be connected to the FIWARE IoT platform.
 This tutorial uses a simple scenario to work you through the whole procedure of connecting devices to FIWARE platform.
 Besides, this tutorial also shows the usage of two basic services, i.e. live monitoring and cloud controller.